rbarcode/w5-rpg/README.md

 ## Setup/Installation Requirements

-1. Navigate to //ADD URL OF REPO// in an internet browser.
+1. Navigate to https://github.com/rbarcode/w5-rpg in an internet browser.
 2. Click on the green “<> Code” on the far right-hand side of the page's main column.
 3. On the “Local” tab of the mini-window that opens underneath the “<>Code” button, copy the HTTPS link in the gray bar to your clipboard.
 4. In GitBash (or a terminal shell of your choice), navigate to the directory where you wish to download the project and enter the following prompt (replacing the italicized word with the appropriate link): git clone *url-of-the-repository-copied-in-the-previous-step*